tlorans/ClimateRisks/docs/source/integratingtransition.md

 \end{aligned}
 \end{equation*}

 With $G(t)$ is a greeness multiplier.
-The underlying idea is to maintain a green intensity for the net zero portfolio that is higher than the green intesity of the benchmark.
+The underlying idea is to maintain a green intensity for the net zero portfolio that is higher than the green intensity of the benchmark.

 ### Key Takeaways